top of page

-In 2004, Nick linked with David Dubwise to set up a distribution deal for a new record shop in Southend that Nick was helping start for Jah Waggys. (www.jahwaggys.co.uk)
+In 2004, Nick linked with David Dubwise to set up a distribution deal for a new record shop in Southend that Nick was helping start for Jah Waggys.
+Nick secured a small but generous £500 tab for Jah Waggys to start a record shop in Southend on his own.
+Coupled with donations from Nicks personal collection and Jah Waggys existing phenomenal collection his shop was born.
+With Davids help and Ian shard work the shop evolved into the well known shop www.jahwaggys.co.uk.

-Having spoken with David, Nick also explained he had a purpose built music studio and was looking to record artists in London.
+At the same time Nick explained to David Dubwise that he had a purpose built music studio and was looking to record artists in London.
 David suggested Conscious Sounds was a good place to start and the owner of the studio was Dougie Wardrop, tucked away in the back of a tiny shop in Dalston.
-The studio had virtually no bookings and the owner was thinking of becoming a bus driver and giving up the music business.
-This was where Nick brought to life again the enthusiasm of the studio owner and engineer Dougie.
-Dubateers began to service the little dub industry with a series of fresh new sounding digital releases, drenched in 80's synths, to classic roots tracks, a sole vision of Nick that sparked the beginning of a new influx of dub fans into the scene.
+The studio had virtually no bookings at the time and the owner was thinking of becoming a bus driver and giving up the music business.
+This was where Nick brought to life again the enthusiasm of the studio owner and engineer Dougie with the idea of The Dubateers and whole heap of new ideas.
+Dubateers began to service the little UK dub industry with a series of fresh new sounding digital releases, drenched in 80's synths, to classic roots tracks, a sole vision of Nick that sparked the beginning of a small influx of new dub fans into the scene.

-If you study the styles of many of these productions you can hear they had not been ever made like this before.
-Especially adding vocals to the very drum and bass focused digital uk dubs.
-Producers like Russ D (The Disciples) deciding to voice riddims like 'Prowling Lion', that had previously been viewed as non vocal dubs only, and subsequently re-releasing them with vocals.
-This style of production gave birth to a whole new generation of young producers and sounds who took inspiration from these sounds.
-Other tracks which took acclaim were the collaborations with Idren Reality and Charlie P's 'Policeman', where Nick had retrieved 'Listen To We' as inspiration from UK Jah Tubbys catalogue, bringing it up to date in Nicks own unique style.
+If you study the styles of many of these productions you can hear they had hardly been made like this before, it was very new at the time.
+Especially adding vocals to the very drum and bass focused digital uk anthem dubs.
+Producers like Russ D (The Disciples) deciding to voice riddims like 'Prowling Lion', that had previously been traditionally viewed as non vocal dubs only, and subsequently releasing them with vocals.
+This style of production gave birth to a whole new generation of young producers and sounds who took inspiration from these sounds, most notably 'Who Make We'.

 Crucial production decisions, like to voice a young singer called Charlie P, was also hugely popular in bringing a new fanbase into the dub scene.
-This was another decision Nick had made against advice from old producers like Dougie, who had insisted it was a mistake to voice so young and that the vocal talent of Charlie was not strong enough "stick to safer known veteran singers".
-Nick felt that the talent was more than good enough to evolve with some sound system, dancehall and crowd experience, previously ignored by local bands like Goldmasters Allstars, who had failed to release any of Charlie P's songs as they had no faith in putting money into the youngster to release a single.
+This was another decision Nick had made against advice from producers like Dougie, who had insisted it was a mistake to voice so young and that the vocal talent of Charlie was not strong enough "stick to safer known veteran singers".
+Nick felt that the talent was more than good enough to evolve with some sound system, dancehall and crowd experience, previously ignored by local bands like Goldmasters Allstars, who had not released any of Charlie P's songs.
 However, Nick did and pushed through vinyl releases against the advice and wishes of others.
 Repeatedly Nick first used the term 'Young Veteran' to explain to promoters the skills Charlie learnt through his uncle, the band they encouraged him to sing with, and then several years of dancehall experience with Dubateers.
 This term was used online to explain how someone of such a young age knew so much.
 Nick had to gain special permission from clubs to allow someone of such a young age to be part of reggae nights like those at 'The Royal Hotel', but Nick knew this was essential if Charlie was to reach the required level.
 Many promoters tried to change Nicks decision to work with other experienced singers but Nick knew he had to prove to people about young Charlie P. We can clearly see to this day that this decision was a good decision and reaffirms Nicks ability as a producer.
 Charlie later requested Nick be his manager but Nick felt this was the time he had to become independent and should work with others like Mungos HiFi to further his career.
 Plus Nick had become growingly tired of working with such a young teenager, who repeatedly missed flights, phone calls, lost passports and over sleeping for events but this comes with the territory of working with youngsters and took a lot of time, patience, and money.

 This period saw Dubateers create several reputable record labels, with remixes from the likes of The Disciples to dubstep legend Skream.
-Dubateers have undoubtedly inspired a completely new generation of dub producers and sound systems.
-Fueled not only by their prolific vinyl anthem releases, but also by adopting new approaches like the first dub music videos (Backstabbers - Charlie P) and a new focus on merchandise with an online t-shirt and dub shop!
+Dubateers have undoubtedly inspired some of the new generation of dub producers and sound systems.
+Fueled not only by their prolific vinyl anthem releases, but also by adopting new approaches like the first dub music videos (Backstabbers - Charlie P) and a new focus on merchandise with an online t-shirt and record shop!
 These were groundbreaking at the time and many objected to the new approach Dubateers had taken but it proved successful and well liked on the whole.

 A large part of Dubateers early years was spent playing with most of the major uk sound systems.
 During this period they established one of the UK's most known specialist underground dub clubs 'The Dub Bunker'.
-Their unique lively 'freestyle' approach with selector and multiple singers and dj's relived a traditional style of sound system approach that was being completely forgotten at the time.
+Their unique lively 'freestyle' approach with selector and multiple singers and dj's relived a traditional style of sound system approach that was largely being forgotten at the time.
 Live pre amp mixing and new style production techniques meant that Dubateers challenged the definition of UK Dub, its production, and the sound generated live in the dancehall.
-Countries like France soon followed Dubateers intently and began to pick up on how they were uplifting a previously flat scene.
-Dubateers in this period was also heavily supported by Iration Steppas and Jah Tubbys, with frequent rotation of Dubateers releases being played by UK legend Jah Shaka, who used to be very selective with his choice of music selection.
+Some countries like France soon had people following Dubateers intently and began to pick up on how they were uplifting a previously quiet scene in the uk.
+Dubateers in this period was also heavily supported by Iration Steppas and Jah Tubbys, with frequent rotation of Dubateers releases being played by UK legend Jah Shaka, who used to be very selective with his choice of music.

 Although, now solely run as a completely independent outfit by original founder 'Nick Dubateers', Dubateers have been very busy for the last few years.
 This includes rebuilding a new studio to further many new production techniques, as part of a planned prolific release period in the near future.
 In addition to this there is the completion of a new sound system, completely designed and hand built by Nick himself.